 - Levels of scalability and adaptability will vary by vendor

-Tier 3 WMS: Basic level solution for simple inventory control needs.
+Tier 3 WMS/Entry-level WMS Solutions: Basic level solution for simple inventory control needs.

-Tier 3 warehouse management systems provide very basic inventory management.
-Sometimes called locator systems, they will provide basic receiving, picking, packing and shipping.
-These solutions are a good fit for a single warehouse with very basic operations who have limited budgets and no plans for growth or expansion, nor needs for more complex features, like replenishment, VAS, billing and system or MHE integrations.
+Tier 3 WMS/Entry-level WMS Solutions provide very basic inventory management.
+Sometimes called locator systems, they will provide receiving, picking, packing and shipping.
+These solutions are a good fit for a single warehouse with very straightforward operations who have limited budgets and no plans for growth or expansion, nor needs for more complex features, like replenishment, VAS, billing and system or MHE integrations.

 - PERKS